logos-maker/RST-Framework/README.md

 The examples uses ikiGUI for the graphical plugin editors.

 ## Compilation on Windows
 MinGW-w64 can be used to compile the code on Windows.
-I would recommend downloading [TDM-GCC](https://jmeubank.github.io/tdm-gcc/articles/2021-05/10.3.0-release) and downloading the installer named tdm64-gcc-10.3.0-2.exe Then after that you should be able to compile from the CMD command prompt.
+I would recommend downloading [TDM-GCC](https://jmeubank.github.io/tdm-gcc/articles/2021-05/10.3.0-release) and downloading the installer named tdm64-gcc-10.3.0-2.exe Then after that you should be able to compile from the CMD Command Prompt.
 You can compile to generate a plugin .dll with a command like...
 ```
 gcc plug_template.c -o ./bin/plug_template.dll -fPIC -shared -lm -lGDI32
 ```